rpeltekov/ge3t_shim_tool/README.md

 $ cd <path/to/shimTool>
 $ pip install -r requirements.txt
 ```
-2. Install / setup the pre-commit hooks
+2. [for development only] Install / setup the pre-commit hooks
     ```bash
     $ pre-commit install
     ```